-I have been told many times that my approach as a nutritionist is somewhat unconventional.
+I have been told many times that my approach as a nutrition coach is somewhat unconventional.

 Because I don’t just meet with a client and give them a list of foods to eat and foods to stay away from (depending on their particular health issue).